icon

 Always adhere to the recommended dosage and consult your healthcare provider for a more sustainable, long-term treatment plan.
 OTC medications can be a part of your pain management strategy, but they shouldn't be the whole plan.

-Close up of red light therapy being applied to a man's elbow
+Close up of a red light therapy device being used on a man’s elbow

 Red Light Therapy